NewPath-Consulting/Wild-Apricot-Press/README.md

 <img width="1241" alt="Screen Shot 2021-08-16 at 1 05 20 PM" src="https://user-images.githubusercontent.com/8737691/129612116-5666ef23-8c5c-4ead-b60a-9e26b78a8e5c.png">

 ## Per Page and Post Settings
+The user restrictions can be specific to each individual post or page, allowing different sets of users to see different pages.
+These restrictions are set on the "Edit" view of each post/page so that you can specify the restrictions as you write your post.
+So start editing a post or page and let's start controlling which Wild Apricot users can view each post!

 ### Setting a custom page/post restricted message